 I'm an Indian biologist-turned science journalist and an Assistant Editor at The Scientist.

-In 2.5 years as a science journalist, I have authored more than 100 articles, which have appeared in Scientific American, Knowable Magazine, New Scientist, Live Science, and The Hindu among others.
+In nearly three years as a science journalist, I have authored more than 150 articles, which have appeared in Scientific American, Knowable Magazine, New Scientist, Live Science, and The Hindu among others.
 More about me.

 If you have a story tip or want to know more, please feel free to reach out.